If we abide in the domain of divine love, care of all God’s creation is indeed within our reach.

 Care for Creation Commentary on the Common Lectionary—Year C by Dennis Ormseth

-The Gospel lesson for the Eighth Sunday after Pentecost carries forward several themes from the previous two Sundays.
+The Gospel lesson for this Sunday carries forward several themes from the previous two Sundays.
 Once more, Jesus and his followers are in the hostile territory of Samaria.
 Once again, Jesus confronts the cultural and religious competition between Jews and Samaritans.
 Once more, he is challenged to clarify how the presence of God is brought near in the relationships between people who live in hostile relationships with each other.
 Once more, actually with climactic emphasis this time, we are called to “love the neighbor,” indeed, on this occasion, with central emphasis on the command “to love your neighbor as yourself” (Luke 10:27).
 Given this continuity, we might well expect that the readings should firmly underscore the learnings regarding care of creation we have developed those two previous Sundays.

 There is one difficulty, however: the concept of the Kingdom of God is not specifically referenced here, rendering unavailable the eco-friendly translation of it as Great Economy that was crucial for our reading of those texts.
 Indeed, the topic introduced by the lawyer’s question seems to lead us in quite a different direction: “Teacher, what must I do to inherit eternal life?”
 (Luke 10:25).
 Accustomed as we are to hearing in this question an individual’s spiritual quest for salvation, we might expect to be disappointed with respect to our concern for creation.